Mental Health: Finding the Help You Need

 Pastoral counseling.
 Your place of worship can put you in touch with a pastoral counselor.
 Certified pastoral counselors are specially trained ministers, rabbis, imams, pastors, and priests in a recognized religious body.
 They have advanced degrees in pastoral counseling and professional counseling experience.

 Self-help groups.
 Another choice is to join a self-help or support group to learn about, talk about, and work on problems.
 These can include alcoholism, substance abuse, depression, family issues, or personal relationships.
+Be cautious when using online support groups.
+Red flags for online sites include those that promise a cure for your disease or condition, pressure you to purchase services or products, charge fees to attend, or suggest you stop traditional care (for example stop taking your medicines).

 An informed choice

 Before seeing any mental health provider, be sure the person has training and experience in your area of concern.
 This could include alcohol, depression, gambling, domestic violence, family therapy, or marriage counseling.
+For licensed professionals, you can check your state’s division of occupational and professional licensing to make certain the person is licensed.
+You can also check as to whether or not there is any pending disciplinary action.

 You also have the right to choose a provider who can meet your cultural concerns.
 For example, if you’re a woman dealing with domestic violence issues, feel free to ask for a female therapist.
 But a therapist doesn’t have to be like you to be able to help you.
 What’s most important is that the therapist is someone you feel comfortable talking with honestly.
 And he or she seems to care about your well-being.